R-Computing-Lab/data-atlas/docs/03_wide.md

 ### Annotated explainaton for the code snippet above:

-The provided R code uses the `tidyverse` package's `dplyr` library to manipulate a data frame named `df`.
+The provided R code uses the `tidyverse` package's `dplyr` library to manipulate a data frame named `df_wide`.
 The `mutate` function is used to create new variables or modify existing ones within the data frame.
 (In this case it is creating `sex` and over writing `zyg`.
 Here's an annotation of what each part of the code is doing:

-1. Data Frame Assignment: `df <- df %>%`
+1. Data Frame Assignment: `df_wide <- df_wide %>%`

-  - This line indicates that we are taking the existing data frame `df` and using the `%>%` operator (pipe) to pass it through additional functions.
-The result will be stored back into the `df`.
+  - This line indicates that we are taking the existing data frame `df_wide` and using the `%>%` operator (pipe) to pass it through additional functions.
+The result will be stored back into the `df_wide`.

 2. Mutate Function: `mutate(sex = ..., zyg = ...)`

   - The `mutate` function is used to add new columns to the data frame or change existing ones.
 In this case, one new column  `sex` is being added and the existing column `zyg` is being modified.

-- Creating `sex` Column:
+3. Creating `sex` Column:

-- `sex = case_when(...)`

-This creates a new column named sex based on conditions applied to the zygosity column.
+- `sex = case_when(...)` creates a new column named sex based on conditions applied to the zygosity column.
 The case_when function is similar to a series of if-else statements.
 For each row, it checks the conditions in order and assigns a value to sex based on the first matching condition.

-- Conditions for `sex` Column:
+4. Conditions for `sex` Column:

-  - `zygosity %in% c("MZFF","DZFF") ~ "F"`

-This condition checks if the `zygosity` value is either "MZFF" or "DZFF".
+  - `zygosity %in% c("MZFF","DZFF") ~ "F"` condition checks if the `zygosity` value is either "MZFF" or "DZFF".
 If `true`, "F" (Female) is assigned to the sex column.

-- `zygosity %in% c("MZMM","DZMM") ~ "M"`

-This checks if the zygosity value is either "MZMM" or "DZMM".
+  - `zygosity %in% c("MZMM","DZMM") ~ "M"` checks if the zygosity value is either "MZMM" or "DZMM".
 If true, "M" (Male) is assigned to the sex column.

-- `TRUE ~ "OS"`

-This is a catch-all condition that assigns "OS" (Other or Unknown sex) if none of the above conditions are met.
+  - `TRUE ~ "OS"` is a catch-all condition that assigns "OS" (Other or Unknown sex) if none of the above conditions are met.

-- Creating `zyg` Column:
+5. Creating `zyg` Column:

-  - `zyg = case_when(...)`

-Similar to the sex column, this line overwrites an old column `zyg` that categorizes zygosity into broader categories.
+  - Similar to the sex column, `zyg = case_when(...)` overwrites an old column `zyg` that categorizes zygosity into broader categories.

-- Conditions for `zyg` Column:
+6. Conditions for `zyg` Column:

-- `zygosity %in% c("MZFF","MZMM") ~ "MZ"`

-Checks if zygosity is either "MZFF" or "MZMM" and assigns "MZ" (Monozygotic) indicating identical twins.
+  - `zygosity %in% c("MZFF","MZMM") ~ "MZ"` checks if zygosity is either "MZFF" or "MZMM" and assigns "MZ" (Monozygotic) indicating identical twins.

-- `zygosity %in% c("DZFF","DZMM","DZOS") ~ "DZ"`

-  - Checks if zygosity falls into any of "DZFF", "DZMM", or "DZOS", assigning "DZ" (Dizygotic) indicating fraternal twins.
+  - `zygosity %in% c("DZFF","DZMM","DZOS") ~ "DZ"` checks if zygosity falls into any of "DZFF", "DZMM", or "DZOS", assigning "DZ" (Dizygotic) indicating fraternal twins.

-- `TRUE ~ NA_character_`

-  - Assigns a missing value (`NA`) if none of the above conditions are met, possibly used to handle cases where zygosity data is not clearly defined or is missing.
+  - `TRUE ~ NA_character_` assigns a missing value (`NA`) if none of the above conditions are met, possibly used to handle cases where zygosity data is not clearly defined or is missing.

-This code effectively categorizes individuals in the dataset based on zygosity into more generalizable groups for sex and twin status, which could be crucial for genetic or behavioral studies.
+This code effectively categorizes individuals in the dataset based on zygosity into more workable groups for sex and twin status, which can (and will) be useful for further analysis and visualization.

-## Summary Statistics
+## Summary Statistics (Wide Form)

+Let's calculate summary statistics for numeric variables across the full sample.
+This will provide a quick overview of central tendencies and variability in the dataset.
+When working with wide form data, it is often helpful to start with summarizing by the data structure you already have.
+In this case, we will calculate summary statistics by specific twin (twin 1 or twin 2).

 ### Numeric Variables